See how it is made

 Introducing the Jane 16 shaft table loom!

-Jane has been designed after consultation with weavers, at the same time using successful techniques from its predecessor, the Kombo.
+The Jane has been designed after consultation with weavers, while also using successful techniques from its predecessor, the Louët Kombo.
 There is no cord wear, since cords run over rollers and the overhead beater stays out of the way when throwing the shuttle.
-Jane is made of lacquered beech and has a built in raddle.
+Jane is made of lacquered beech and has a built-in raddle.
 The loom is partly assembled and comes with:

 - a large shed